-Shiraka is a Netherlands-MENA partnership initiated by the Ministry of Foreign Affairs of the Netherlands.
-The programme convenes participants in the Netherlands to improve bilateral relations between Dutch line ministries and their respective colleagues from the MENA-region.
-Shiraka also includes a training programme that seeks to support sustainable democratic transitions and contribute to development in the region.
+Shiraka is a Netherlands-MENA partnership initiated by the Dutch Ministry of Foreign Affairs.
+The programme convenes participants to improve bilateral relations and support sustainable democratic transitions in the MENA-region.

 “We need more knowledge and tools to help us change the traditional way of thinking.”